bkuri/rightfoot/README.md

 #### Notes
 * Consider uninstalling `auto-reload-brunch` when it's time to publish.
 * `jade-pages-brunch` is used to compile flat html.
-Consider alterntatives like `jaded` if you're looking for something more dynamic.
+Consider an alterntative like `jaded` if you're looking for something more dynamic.

 ### Bower
 Install it using: